-The global economy is projected to improve gradually in 2017 and 2018, Taiwan's exports - and thus, GDP growth - are also increasing.
+The global economy is projected to grow gradually in 2020, Taiwan's exports - and thus, GDP growth - are also increasing.
 Taiwan's economic outlook is also dependent upon competition by peers such as South Korea, which has concluded free trade agreements with several countries over the years.
-Other world global economic factors such as Brexit, slowed Chinese economic growth, and a new U.S. presidency seem to imply increased uncertainty in the global economy.
+Other world global economic factors such as the US-China trade war, slowed Chinese economic growth, and unpredictable policy from the U.S. presidency seem to imply increased uncertainty in the global economy.

-Despite these difficulties, however, Taiwanese real exports are expected to make gentle gains of about nearly 2% in 2018.
-Due to the a gradual growth of the world economy, projected real GDP is expected to grow by 2.29% in 2018, demand for Taiwanese exports will be also gently increase over the coming years.
+Despite these difficulties, however, Taiwanese real exports are expected to make gentle gains of over 2% in 2020.
+Due to the a gradual growth of the world economy and factors due to the US-China trade war, projected real GDP is expected to grow by 2.3% in 2020, demand for Taiwanese exports will be also gently increase over the coming years.